microsoft/terraform-provider-fabric/docs/guides/getting_started.md

     ```

 1. Create a file named notebook.ipynb in the same folder and copy the content of [this example notebook](https://github.com/Azure-Samples/modern-data-warehouse-dataops/blob/main/single_tech_samples/fabric/fabric_ci_cd/src/notebooks/nb-city-safety.ipynb).
-1. Create a file named `notebook.tf` and add the following hcl code to represent a notebook.
-This notebook references the workspace created in step 4, specifically using the workspace id.
+1. Create a file named `notebook.tf` and add the following hcl code to represent a Notebook.
+This Notebook references the workspace created in step 4, specifically using the workspace id.

     ```terraform
     resource "fabric_notebook" "example_notebook" {